fraenkel-lab/tdp43-multiomic-network/README.md

 ---

-Code (Python and R) to reproduce main figures available in notebook format in subdirectories.
+Code (Python and R) to reproduce main figures available in notebook format in `figures`.

 Scripts for differential and network analyses (used to generate intermediate data files in `data`) TBA.